1000 Series: School & Community Relations

 Important Notes:

-• The fundraising summary is due six weeks after the activity ends.
+• The Fundraising Project Summary is due six weeks after the activity ends.

 • All groups are required to submit an annual report by the end of the school year to the business office specifying how all fundraising proceeds were spent.